 Why is a sanctuary necessary?
-A sanctuary is where your mind and body go to for introspection, for healing, exploring relationships and creativity.
+A sanctuary is where your mind and body go for introspection, healing, exploring relationships, and creativity.

-Our living space is a sacred space, a sanctuary where we dream of a better future, recover from the day’s challenges, a place to be nurtured healed and to relax.
-This is a space to gather ourselves back into wholeness while we change from our daytime clothes to our comfortable clothes and mentally relinquishing the cares of the day.
+Our living space is a sacred space, a sanctuary where we dream of a better future, recover from the day’s challenges, and a place to be nurtured healed, and relax.
+This is a space to gather ourselves back into wholeness while we change from our daytime clothes to our comfortable clothes and mentally relinquish the cares of the day.
 Then we sink down into that peaceful place we have created and enjoy the benefits of the beauty of our sanctuary.
 This is our nurturing place and space to feed the changes.

 Increase Calm – Clear Clutter

 Clutter is a disorder that causes anxiety and an inability to concentrate, focus, or carry through on projects.
 Who needs a haunted house, where things go bump in the night?
 How many times have you run into that same pair of shoes or books?
 You say, “I will get to it soon.”

 It is easy to start the cleanup process with three bins – “Give-Away, Throw Away and Repair”.
 Go around the room you want to turn into your sacred space.